 - Partnership – especially for high-in-demand specialties, a contract should contain a point about the path to collaboration.
 It needs to be reviewed to ensure it is spelled out.

 - Termination – the contract should contain a clause about termination – the two types of provision being covered (with cause, without cause).

 What Should I Review in a Contract?

-Reviewing contracts can require a special care and keeping an eye on detail.
+Reviewing contracts can require special care and keeping an eye on detail.
 Critical information must be included, and ensure your expectations must be appropriately managed.
-Too often, those who usually are very careful plunge ahead, barely glance over the contract, sign it and do not think of the consequences.
-This can end them up in a bad situation.
+Too often, those who usually are very careful plunge ahead, barely glance over the contract, sign it, and do not think of the consequences.
+It can end them up in a bad situation.
 Consulting with an attorney can assure you have a contract where your interests are fully protected.

 Several points must be reviewed, and if they don’t meet expectations, they must be negotiated.
 Some of these points are: